Search

 Create a Custom Dataset

-Custom training sets for machine learning can be created by collecting data using web scraping software tools, cameras, and other devices with a sensor (mobile phone, CCTV video cameras, webcams, etc.).
+Custom training sets for machine learning can be created by collecting data using web scraping software tools, cameras, and other devices with a sensor (mobile phones, CCTV video cameras, webcams, etc.).
 Third-party dataset service providers can help with data collection for machine learning tasks.
 This is a good choice if you don’t have the resources or software tools to create a quality dataset yourself.

 Modern computer vision platforms such as Viso Suite provide the ability to collect video data with the same devices used to apply the AI model for inferencing tasks (computer vision applications).
 This is probably the easiest and fastest way to gather a high-quality dataset for specific tasks.
 Using the same edge devices to collect ML training data and perform inference tasks (“applying the AI model”) is a new trend in Edge AI that allows high-performance on-device machine learning with small datasets.